pa-0/glass/README.md

 ##Acknowledgments##

 Rainmeter forums - Provided exceptional help in the finer aspects of the Rainmeter scripting language.

 Kaelri - The Enigma suite provided much of the code and image base for this suite.
 While everything was rewritten, the Enigma suite provided an exceptional example to base this on.

 Xi.Cynx and poiru - Especially helpful in figuring out the power plugin. eclectic-tech - Provided feedback when I needed help working around scripting limitations.

 Adam Whitcroft - Created the Climacons icons.
-You can see his work (here)[http://adamwhitcroft.com/climacons/].
+You can see his work [here](http://adamwhitcroft.com/climacons/).
 It has a proprietary license.

 Christian Robertson - Created the Roboto family of fonts.
-You can find his work (here)[http://www.google.com/fonts/specimen/Roboto].
-It is licensed under the (Apache License, version 2.0)[http://www.apache.org/licenses/LICENSE-2.0.html].
+You can find his work [here](http://www.google.com/fonts/specimen/Roboto).
+It is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 OpenWeatherMap - Provides weather information for current and forecast conditions.
-You can visit them (here)[http://openweathermap.org/].
+You can visit them [here](http://openweathermap.org/).
 IPInfo - Provides location information based on your external IP address.
-You can find them (here)[http://ipinfo.io/].
+You can find them [here](http://ipinfo.io/).